OFER: Occluded Face Expression Reconstruction: Conclusion

 \section{Conclusion}

-In this paper, we present OFER, a conditional diffusion-based method for generating multiple hypotheses of expressive faces from a single-view, in-the-wild occluded image.
-We employ two diffusion models to generate FLAME 3DMM shape and expression coefficients.
-To ensure a consistent geometric face shape for varied expression of a single identity, we introduce a probabilistic ranking method to select an optimal sample from the generated shape coefficients.
+In this paper we introduced OFER, a conditional diffusion-based method for generating multiple hypotheses of expressive faces from a single-view, in-the-wild occluded image.
+Key to OFER is the use of two diffusion models to generate FLAME 3DMM shape and expression coefficients.
+To ensure a consistent geometric face shape for varied expression of a single identity, we introduced a probabilistic ranking method to select an optimal sample from the generated shape coefficients.
 By combining the statistical learning strengths and generative capabilities of diffusion models, along with the smooth face reconstruction provided by a parametric model, our method produces plausible 3D faces that accurately reflect the input image.
-OFER achieves state-of-the-art results in diverse expression reconstruction, both qualitatively and quantitatively, significantly outperforming existing occlusion-based reconstruction methods.
+OFER achieves state-of-the-art results in diverse expression reconstruction outperforming existing occlusion-based methods, and can generate plausible and diverse results for a given input.

 {

 }

 \maketitlesupplementary